-- Perhaps the biggest disadvantage is that fixed rate mortgages have much higher penalties for early termination.
-You also need to remember that penalties by major banks can be quite harsh as they are calculated using the bank’s current rate and not the actual interest rate.
+- Perhaps the biggest disadvantage is that fixed-rate mortgages have much higher penalties for early termination.
+Penalties by major banks can be harsh, as they are calculated using the bank’s current rate and not the actual interest rate.

-Is There Anything More I Need to Know about Fixed-rate Mortgage
+Is There Anything More I Need to Know about Fixed-rate Mortgages?

 - Almost half of all mortgages in Canada have a 5-year fixed term

-- Almost 3 out of 4 mortgage shoppers choose 5 years fixed mortgage rates if the spread between variable and fixed rate is less than 0.5%.
+- Almost 3 out of 4 mortgage shoppers choose 5-year fixed mortgage rates if the spread between a variable and fixed rate is less than 0.5%.

 - When you switch to 5 years fixed mortgage, most lenders will be willing to pay your appraisal and legal fee.